How to Store Garlic

 One of the most commonly used ingredients, garlic helps to form the base of many dishes as a flavor builder.
 You can easily buy it in bulk for cost effectiveness, and luckily, with the right storage, it will last for a while.
 Here are some easy-to-follow tips for extending the life of your garlic, plus some added ideas for using up any surplus you may have on hand.

 Garlic is typically sold by the head (also called the bulb).
-It’s best to store whole heads of garlic instead of breaking them apart into the cloves because the papery exterior will keep the cloves inside fresher for longer.
-When you have whole heads of garlic, store them in a wire basket or open paper bag so there is plenty of air circulation, then place the container in a dry, dark location, such as the back of your pantry or tucked under a cabinet on the counter.
-Sunlight of any kid will change the temperature and humidity in the environment, which will encourage most any kind of produce to ripen more quickly, helping it go bad sooner.
+It’s best to store whole heads of garlic instead of breaking them apart into the garlic cloves because the papery exterior will keep the cloves inside fresher for longer.
+Store whole heads in a wire basket or open paper bag so there is plenty of air circulation, then place the container in a dry, dark location, such as the back of your pantry or tucked under a cabinet on the counter.
+Sunlight of any kind will change the temperature and humidity in the environment, which will encourage produce (garlic included) to ripen more quickly and go bad sooner.

 If you have a surplus of garlic, try roasting it!
 Cut 1/2-inch from the top of a whole head of garlic to expose the cloves, then drizzle with 1 teaspoon of olive oil, and season with a pinch of salt and pepper.
 Wrap the garlic in aluminum foil and bake at 350 degrees F until caramelized and tender, 45 to 55 minutes.
 Allow the garlic to cool slightly, then squeeze the cloves out of their papery skin.
 You can use roasted garlic in dressings, homemade hummus, or simply shmeared on bread.